 - You can take co-codamol either before or after food, but taking your doses after food can help prevent feelings of sickness which can occur with the first few doses.

-- If you forget to take a dose, take it when you next need pain relief and then continue as before, taking your doses every four hours if needed.
+- If you forget to take a dose, take it when you next need pain relief and then continue as before, taking your doses every four to six hours if needed.
 Do not take two doses together to make up for a forgotten dose.